The BEST Blondie Recipe

-Ingredients For This Blondie Recipe
+Ingredients for This Recipe

 - Unsalted Butter: As always, it’s best to stick with unsalted butter in your recipes so that you can control the amount of salt.
 If you only have salted butter on hand, then just reduce the salt to 1/8 teaspoon or a tiny pinch.

-- Brown & Granulated Sugar: I love to use a mix of sugars in these blondies, the brown sugar adds flavor, moisture, and makes these bars chewier!
+- Brown & Granulated Sugar: I love to use a mix of sugars in these blondies.
+The brown sugar adds flavor, moisture, and makes these bars chewier.

-How To Make Blondies
+How to Make Blondies

 - Chocolate Chip: Use 1 cup semi-sweet, milk, or dark chocolate chips